xmartlabs/react-native-health-link/docs/initializeHealth.md

 It accepts a `permissions` object with keys `read` and `write`.
 Use the `HealthLinkPermissions` enum to add permissions to the arrays.

-Write method does not support `BloodPressure`, `RestingHeartRate` and `OxygenSaturation`, so I'd recommend not to ask for write permissions for those data types.
+Write method does not support `BloodPressure`, `RestingHeartRate`, `ActiveEnergyBurned`, `BasalEnergyBurned` and `OxygenSaturation`, so I'd recommend not to ask for write permissions for those data types.

 ---